 This sub destination is specific to the system destination.
-It is used to control the power down mode of the 46-80.
+It is used to control the power down mode of the parent amplifier that the CDI-46 is fitted to.
 Example identifier is SY.PA.

 RS232

 This sub destination is specific to the system destination.
 It is used to set the baud rate of RS232 communication.